 D.3.
 Quality control (QC) and quality assurance (QA) procedures are being undertaken for data monitored Data Uncertainty level of data Explain QA/QC procedures planned for these data, or why such procedures are not (Indicate table and ID number e.g. 31.; 3.2.)
 (High/Medium/Low) necessary.
 D.2.1.3-1.
-Low The baseline emission factor $(EF_y)$ is calculated as a combined margin $(CM)$ , consisting of the combination of operating margin $(OM)$ and build margin $(BM)$ factors.
+Low The baseline emission factor (EF_y) is calculated as a combined margin (CM) , consisting of the combination of operating margin (OM) and build margin (BM) factors.
 Calculations for this combined margin are based on data from an official source and made publicly available.
 D.2.1.3-2.
 Low Data does not need to be monitored D.2.1.3-3.
 Low Data does not need to be monitored D.2.1.3-4.
-Low Data does not need to be monitored D.2.1.3-5 Low Energy metering QA/QC procedures are explained in Annex 4
+Low Data does not need to be monitored D.2.1.3-5 Low Energy metering QA/QC procedures are explained in Annex 4 D.2.1.3-6.
+Low Data is monitored only at start of the project

-Please describe the operational and management structure that the project operator will implement in order to monitor emission reductions and any leakage effects, generated by the project activity
+D.4 Please describe the operational and management structure that the project operator will implement in order to monitor emission reductions and any leakage effects, generated by the project activity